Automorphism group schemes of lattice vertex algebras: Review of vertex algebras over commutative rings

 We now prove the opposite containment.
 Let $x \in \uAut_{V/R}(S)$ satisfy $g(x) = h(x)$, so with our earlier notation, $\sum_i v_i \otimes s_i \otimes s' = \sum_j v_j \otimes s \otimes s'_j$.
 These elements lie in the intersection of $V \otimes_R S \otimes_R Rs'$ and $V \otimes_R Rs \otimes_R S$ in $V \otimes_R S \otimes_R S$, which is $V \otimes_R Rs \otimes_R Rs'$.
 By shifting scalars in $R$ to the $V$ factor, we see that both $g(x)(v \otimes s \otimes s')$ and $h(x)(v \otimes s \otimes s')$ have the form $v' \otimes s \otimes s'$ for some $v' \in V$, so $x(v \otimes s) = v' \otimes s$.
 We conclude that $x$ has the form $x' \otimes \id$ for some $x' \in \uAut_{V/R}(R)$. \end{proof}

 \begin{lem} Let $V$ be a $\bZ$-graded vertex algebra over a commutative ring $R$.
-If $V$ is finitely generated, then $\uAut_{V/R}$ is represented by a finite type affine group scheme over $R$. \end{lem} \begin{proof} The assumption that graded pieces are finite and projective implies the image of any finite generating set lies in some finite projective module, so we obtain an embedding in a product of general linear groups.
-The condition that vertex algebra multiplication is respected is a Zariski closed condition, so $\uAut_{V/R}$ is represented by a closed affine group subscheme of some $GL_{n,R}$. \end{proof}
+If $V$ is finitely generated, then $\uAut_{V/R}$ is represented by a finite type affine group scheme over $R$. \end{lem} \begin{proof} The assumption that graded pieces are finite type and projective implies any finite generating set lies in some finite type projective module $U$ that is invariant under automorphisms, so we obtain an embedding in a product of general linear groups.
+It remains to show that the condition ``vertex algebra multiplication is respected'' is Zariski closed, so $\uAut_{V/R}$ is represented by a closed affine group subscheme of some general linear group.

+To prove the Zariski closed condition, we adapt the following variant of the argument in section 2 of \cite{DG01}.
+Let $U$ be a finite dimensional sum of homogeneous pieces of $V$ that contains a full generating set.
+For each $n$-tuple $(a_1,\ldots,a_n)$ of integers, we obtain a linear map $U^{\otimes n + 1} \to V$ by composing the corresponding vertex operators:

+For a homogeneous linear transformation $g$ on $U$ to be the restriction of an automorphism of $V$, it is necessary and sufficient that all of these products be preserved, for all $n \in \bZ_{\geq 0}$.
+That is, for any $v \in V$, and any two presentations of $v$ as a finite sum of elements of the form $u^1_{a_1}u^2_{a_2}\cdots u^n_{a_n}u^{n+1}$, we require that the corresponding finite sums of elements of the form $g(u^1)_{a_1} g(u^2)_{a_2} \cdots g(u^n)_{a_n}g(u^{n+1})$ coincide.
+Each pair of presentations of a vector $v$ thus yields a polynomial relation on the coordinates of $g$ (viewed as a linear transformation on $U$), and if $g$ satisfies all such relations, then it is the restriction of a uniquely defined automorphism of $V$.
+These polynomial relations therefore describe Zariski-closed subsets of $GL(U)$. \end{proof}

 \begin{defn} Let $V$ be a finitely generated $\bZ$-graded vertex algebra over a commutative ring $R$.
 We write $\Aut_{V/R}$ for the affine group scheme that represents the functor $\uAut_{V/R}$. \end{defn}